Cops: Ex-soldier kills her service dog while her boyfriend videotapes

 According to a police report obtained by CNN affiliate WTVD, the pair took the gray-and-white male pit bill named Cami to a wooded area earlier this month.

-Rollins shot the dog four times, authorities said, and is heard laughing in the video as she does it.
+Rollins shot the dog five times, authorities said, and is heard laughing in the video as she does it.

 "It's been real Cami.
 I love you.
 You're my puppy.
 You're my puppy but ...," the woman in the video says.